Central Skagit Library

 Strategic Plan

-In 2023, CSLD conducted demographic studies and community surveys to develop a comprehensive strategic plan.
+In 2023, CSL conducted demographic studies and community surveys to develop a comprehensive strategic plan.
 Residents believe that the library “is a vital community hub” and “surpasses the expectations of its users.”
 The 2024-2028 Strategic Plan has 5 overarching strategies:

 - STRATEGY 1: Be a hub for youth engagement and opportunity.